feczkob/climbing-stuff/README.md

-# Climbing Equipment Discount Aggregator
+# Climbing stuff discount Aggregator

-This app aggregates discounts on climbing equipment from multiple e-commerce sites using pluggable scrapers.
+This app aggregates discounts on climbing stuffs from multiple e-commerce sites using pluggable scrapers.
 It provides a simple web UI and a REST API for browsing discounts by category.

 ## Features